 Ecommerce is the future platform for commerce.
 But it will take long for people to feel very comfortable buying some major items online, in Africa, without first feeling, seeing or trying them.
 Opening showrooms for customers to try or see some items, even though they cannot buy the specific items they tried or seen, will be catalytic for the ecommerce industry.

 The ecommerce companies will not carry much inventory and will be operated as lean businesses with very small stores since they are not selling anything in the physical stores.
 This can also help the ecommerce companies to figure out and understand what customers want, by tracking the items they are trying more.
-Possibly, the insights gathered can be used to improve the digital strategy which will be retooled to effectively align with market trajectory, driven by customer tastes, as captured in the physical store.
+Possibly, the insights gathered can be used to improve the digital strategy which will be retooled to effectively align with market trajectory, driven by customer tastes, as captured in the physical store.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).